rabbitmq/rabbitmq-website/site/upgrade.md

 ### <a id="memory-reporting-in-3.6.11" class="anchor" /> [Memory reporting accuracy in RabbitMQ 3.6.11](#memory-reporting-in-3.6.11)

-In RabbitMQ versions before `3.6.11` memory used by RabbitMQ was calculated using Erlang memory reporting.
-The actual memory used by the system process might be different and greater most of the time.
-Since RabbitMQ version `3.6.11` there are configurable memory calculation strategies and memory will be calculated using system tools by default on Unix systems.
-After upgrading from version prior to `3.6.11` to version `3.6.11` and later, the memory usage reported by the management plugin could increase.
-Effectively the memory footprint didn't change and report should be more accurate.
-As a consequence you can see more frequent memory alarms and publishers will be blocked more often.
-This also means that RabbitMQ will less likely exhaust available memory and you should not experience crashes related to out-of-memory conditions.
+In RabbitMQ versions before `3.6.11` memory used by the node was calculated using a runtime-provided mechanism that's not very precise.
+The actual memory allocated by the
+OS process usually was higher.

+Starting with RabbitMQ `3.6.11` a number of strategies is available.
+On Linux, MacOS, and BSD systems, operating system facilities will be used to compute the total amount of memory allocated by the node.
+It is possible to go back to the previous strategy, although that's not recommended.
+See the [Memory Usage guide](/memory-use.html) for details.

+After upgrading from a version prior to `3.6.11` to `3.6.11` or later, the memory usage reported by the management UI will increase.
+The effective node memory footprint didn't actually change but the calculation is now more accurate and no longer underreports.

+Nodes that often hovered around their RAM high watermark will see more frequent memory alarms and publishers will be blocked more often.
+On the upside this means that RabbitMQ nodes are less likely to be killed by the out-of-memory (OOM) mechanism of the OS.

 ## <a id="rabbitmq-cluster-configuration" class="anchor" /> [RabbitMQ Cluster Configuration](#rabbitmq-cluster-configuration)